eclipse-thingweb/playground/packages/cli/README.md

                 'will be checked whether they produce the expected validation result.' + 'Use the -a parameter for assertions testing.'
 },
+'--type -t *': {
+    type: 'string',
+    choices: ['TD', 'TM', 'AUTO'],
+    description: 'Type of document to take as input.
+AUTO not implemented yet' },
 '--input -i *': {
     type: 'string',
     description: 'The file or the folder containing the files, which will be validated.'